 You found the perfect opal piece to add to your growing accessories collection - now what?
 Since opals are precious and special gems, you'll want to know the best way to care for your new prized possession to keep its lifespan as long and healthy as possible.
 We like to think that opals, just like us, could use a little bit of self care to keep us going.
 Now, this doesn't mean you'll need to share your favorite organic face mask with your new opal studs, but here are a few tips and tricks to keeping your opals pristine.
 Don't worry, it's easy!

-Natural or Stimulated?
+Natural or Simulated?

 Before you can learn how to care for your opals, you must know what kind of opal you're working with.
-For this purpose, let's think of opals in 2 different categories: stimulated and natural.
+For this purpose, let's think of opals in 2 different categories: simulated and natural.

 Natural opals speak for themselves - they're created beneath the earth over millions of years.
 All of the opals in our Fine collection are natural.